sid-the-loser/AICC/README.md

 A command line tool to convert an image type to another. **AICC** stands for **All Image Conversion Command**.

 >Spoiler alert!
-It can't convert all image formats, sorry about the misleading project name, but I'll try adding more support to the project when I get the time for it. (*I ain't paid to do this and neither am I being commisioned or sponsored to work on this!*) Feel free to contribute and add more image format support to the project!
+It can't convert all image formats.
+I'm sorry about the misleading project name, but I'll try adding more support to the project when I get the time. (*I ain't paid to do this, and neither am I being commissioned or sponsored to work on this!*) Feel free to contribute and add more image format support to the project!
 I don't bite :smile:

 ## How do I use this?